SJ23 Tech Tip E13, (Updated 2018-12-08 Under Construction) Bob Schimmel

 - NOTE - Seatalk takes precedence over NMEA.

-- UPDATE (Unfortunately I have not had the time to test the functionality of this wiring.
-Perhaps in the near future as I have many other pressing projects)
+- UPDATE (Unfortunately I have not had the time to test the NMEA functionality of this wiring.
+Perhaps when I offload my other pressing projects)

 POWER, AUDIO & NMEA WIRING from GPS to VHF-DSC RADIO to TILLER PILOT (2018-12-08).